eugenia1984/english/glossary.md

 - **codebase**: refers to the entire collection of source code used to build a software project.
 It includes all the files, scripts, and resources involved in development.
 For example: `The codebase of the new project is large, and it will take time to review all the files`. -> This means that the collection of all the project's code is extensive and will require a lot of time to go through.

+- **code review**: is a process where developers check each other's code for errors and improvements.
+For example: `We found a small bug during the code review`. –> The team checked the code and noticed a problem.

 - **coffee**: A drink many people have when they are tired.
 Example: ``I drink coffee on my break``.